Lainshower/Detecting-Incongruent-News-Headlines-with-Auxiliary-Textual-Information/README.md

 ## Detecting-Incongruent-Headlines-News-with-Auxiliary-Textual-Information

-This is the implementation of Detecting Incongruent Headline News with Auxiliary Textual Information.
+This is the tensorflow implementation of **Detecting Incongruent Headline News with Auxiliary Textual Information**.

 Auxiliary textual information contains subtitle and image caption.